labbces/cen0336/problemsets/Python_01_problemset.md

 Python 1 Problem Set
 ==================

-1. Start up the Python Interactive Interpreter.
+1. Inicie o interpretador interativo do Python.
-    - Print out "Hello New York"
+    - Imprima "Olá Piracicaba".
-    - Store your name in a variable
+    - Armazene o seu nome em uma variável.
-    - Print the contents of this variable.
+    - Imprima o conteúdo dessa variável.

 2. Working with a text editor.
 Use vi to write a script.
    - Make sure to include `#!/usr/bin/env python3` at the top!!